HARTLabGroup/AspenHabitat/README.md

 ### Code

 Nearly all analyses are can be run from the script [AspenHabitat-MainText.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-MainText.Rmd), which references the [GIDS-Downscaling-SJH.R](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/GIDS-Downscaling-SJH.R) script.
 Supplemental analyses are included in the script [AspenHabitat-Supplement.Rmd](https://github.com/HARTLabGroup/AspenHabitat/blob/base/Code/AspenHabitat-Supplement.Rmd).
-All scripts use relative paths with the .rproj file and the "here" package in R to reference each of the datasets and use them in analyses.
-To repeat our analyses, this project must be open in R Studio software prior to opening the .rmd document.
+All scripts use relative paths with the .rproj file and the *here* package in R to reference each of the datasets and use them in analyses.
+To repeat our analyses, this project must be open in R Studio software prior to opening the .rmd document and the *here* (Müller 2020) and *bookdown* (Xie 2016, 2025) packages must be installed.

 ### Input data